 Arbitrage Mutual Funds

-We are aware that the equity market is highly volatile.
-However, masters of the trade capitalize on this volatility to leverage and use them to spin investment opportunities for them.
+We are aware that the equity market is volatile.
 Arbitrage funds focus on leveraging this market volatility.
 They function on buying and selling securities, commodities, or currencies simultaneously from different diverse markets to derive benefits from the difference in their price points at various vends.
 View More

 In simpler words, an arbitrage fund is an equity fund that invests in equity derivative instruments, like stocks, and plays on the price advantage between two market segments.